 There will then be a hearing to approve your payment plan, which might take a few weeks.
 Creditors are allowed to object to the payment amounts.
 However, the judge has the final say.
 After the plan has been approved, you will continue making the payments to the court.
 Once the payment plan is completed, the remaining debt is discharged, and you are no longer liable for the remainder.

-You might decide on Chapter 13 instead of Chapter 7 if your debt consists of secured loans (like car loans), that you wish to continue paying.
-Chapter 7 bankruptcy requires you give up some liquid assets, but if you want to retain some of your liquid assets Chapter 13 could be a better option.
-Also if your income is above the median (for your state and family size), you won’t be able to file Chapter 7 bankruptcy.
+You might decide on Chapter 13 instead of Chapter 7 if your debt consists of secured loans (like car loans) that you wish to continue paying.
+Chapter 7 bankruptcy requires you to give up some liquid assets, but if you want to retain some of your liquid assets, Chapter 13 could be a better option.
+Also, if your income is above the median (for your state and family size), you won’t be able to file Chapter 7 bankruptcy.